arichiardi/fc4-framework/docs/manual/graphical_notation.md

-# 3. The Graphical Notation « The FC4 Methodology
+# 3. The Graphical Notation « FC4 User Manual

 The whole point of all of this is to create graphics, and we need those graphics to use a clear and consistent visual language.

-For now we’re using Structurizr Express, a tool described in [The Toolset](toolset.md), to render our diagrams.
+For now we’re using [Structurizr Express][structurizr-express] (SE), a tool described in [The Toolset](toolset.md), to render our diagrams.
 Its visual language is mostly fixed, apart for limited support for some custom styles.

 Most of our current graphical notation is therefore inherited from that tool.
-Since its output is of an acceptable caliber, this is actually a useful constraint for us right now; it allows us to focus on other aspects of this methodology..
+Since its output is of an acceptable caliber, this is actually a useful constraint for us right now; it allows us to focus on other aspects of this tool.

 ## Example

-This example is by [Simon Brown](http://simonbrown.je/):
+This example is by [Simon Brown][simon-brown]:

 ![graphical notation example](images/fc4_graphical_notation_example.png)